Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_gradient.md

 Simulating a bacterium traveling down an attractant gradient with *l*<sub>0</sub> = 10<sup>7</sup> and *k* equal to -0.3.
 Phosphorylated CheY follows the opposite pattern to traveling up an attractant gradient, with the concentration of phosphorylated CheY rising quickly only to slowly decrease to equilibrium due to demethylation.
 {: style="font-size: medium;"}

-To be thorough, we should also test the robustness of our model to see whether the CheY concentration will return to the same steady-state for a variety of values of *k* when *k* is negative.
+To be thorough, we should also test the robustness of our model to see whether the CheY concentration will return to the same steady state for a variety of values of *k* when *k* is negative.
 As in the case of an increasing gradient, the figure below shows that the more sudden the change in the concentration of attractant, the sharper the spike.
-And yet regardless of the value of *k*, methylation does its work to bring the concentration back to the same steady-state.
+And yet regardless of the value of *k*, methylation does its work to bring the concentration back to the same steady state.
 More importantly, this figure and the one above are confirmed by experimental observations.[^Krembel2015]

 [![image-center](../assets/images/600px/chemotaxis_tutorial_removal02.png){: .align-center}](../assets/images/chemotaxis_tutorial_removal02.png)
 Varying values of *k* in our exponential decrease in the concentration of attractant ligand produce the same equilibrium concentration of phosphorylated CheY.
 The smaller the value of *k*, the steeper the initial spike, and the faster the recovery to steady state.